Panthera spelaea: Research history and taxonomy

-In 1774, the Zoolithenhöhle cave near the village of Burggaillenreuth in Bavaria, southern Germany was brought to scientific attention by Johan Friedrich Esper, who realised that the bones of extinct animals were present in the cave.
+In 1774, the Zoolithenhöhle cave near the village of Burggaillenreuth in Bavaria, was brought to scientific attention by Johan Friedrich Esper, who realised that the bones of extinct animals were present in the cave.
 In 1810, a fossil skull from the cave was given the scientific name Felis spelaea by Georg August Goldfuss.
 It possibly dates to the Last Glacial Period.

-Several anatomical studies of remains of Panthera spelaea were conducted during the early-mid 19th century, who found the morphology of the species most similar to lions, tigers and jaguars.
-A monograph by W. Dawkins and W. Sandford studying P. spelaea published in 1868 found that it had closest affinities with the modern lion.
-At the end of the 19th century, the earliest remains of P. spelaea from Siberia were reported by M. Tschersky, who mistook them for those of a tiger.
-During the 20th century and the first decade of the 21st century, Panthera spelaea was often regarded as a subspecies of the modern lion, and therefore as Panthera leo spelaea.
+Several anatomical studies of P. spelaea remains conducted during the early-mid 19th century revealed a similar morphology as the tiger, jaguar and a close affinity to the modern lion.
+At the end of the 19th century, the earliest remains of P. spelaea from Siberia were mistaken for those of a tiger.
+During the 20th century and the first decade of the 21st century, P. spelaea was often regarded as a subspecies of the modern lion under the name Panthera leo spelaea.
 However, other authors considered the cave lion to be more closely related to the tiger, based in part on a comparison of skull shapes, with some proposing that it should be considered a subspecies of the tiger as Panthera tigris spelaea.
 Analysis of cave lion mitochondrial genomes published in 2004 supported the modern lion as the closest relative of P. spelaea, with this result being later confirmed by analysis of the nuclear genome.
-Results from morphological studies showed that it is distinct in cranial and dental anatomy to justify the specific status of Panthera spelaea.
+Results from morphological studies showed that it is distinct in cranial and dental anatomy to justify the specific status of P. spelaea.
 Results of genetic studies also support this assessment.

 In 2001, the subspecies Panthera spelaea vereshchagini was proposed for seven specimens found in Siberia and Yukon, which have smaller skulls and teeth than the average P. spelaea.
 Before 2020, genetic analysis using ancient DNA provided no evidence for their distinct subspecific status; DNA signatures from P. spelaea from Europe and Alaska were indistinguishable, suggesting one large panmictic population.
 However, analysis of mitochondrial genome sequences from 31 cave lions showed that they fall into two monophyletic clades.
 One lived across western Europe and the other was restricted to Beringia during the Pleistocene.
-For this reason, the Beringian population is considered a distinct subspecies, P. s. vereshchagini.
+For this reason, the Beringian population was proposed to represent a distinct subspecies, P. s. vereshchagini.
+Contrarily to the mitochondrial genome studies, a 2026 study based on the nuclear genome suggested that cave lions had extensive gene flow across their range, showing high genetic similarity between individuals in eastern and western Eurasia, with a lesser amount of deep local ancestry in some regions, though the Beringia population appears to have been more isolated.